UPCOMING FEATURE FILMS:

 A plastic surgeon succeeds in his quest for eternal youth, with unexpected consequences.

-Story: The movie layers itself in the guilt-ridden mind of a former FBI agent, who, stranded in the painful memory of the abduction of his sister, suffers from nyctophobia: an irrational fear of the dark, and will have to face-off with the cunning serial killer who took her away.
+Story: A guilt-ridden FBI agent, stranded in the painful childhood memory of the abduction of his sister, suffers from nyctophobia – an irrational fear of the dark.

 Genre: Thriller | Crime | Drama | Horror | Mystery → IMDB

 Directed by: Maria Gabriela Cardenas

 Written by: Maria Gabriela Cardenas & Oscar Cardenas

 Featuring: Oscar Cardenas, Kenzie Dalton, Selma Blair, Graham Greene, Tokala Black Elk, Julie Gonzalo, Glenn Morshower, Bill Bellamy, Jon Lindstrom.
 See full cast & crew.

 Music by: Tim Jones

 Producers: Amy Williams, Oscar Cardenas & Maria Gabriela Cardenas